icos-project/Metrics-Export/README.md

    uvicorn metrics_generator:app --reload --host 0.0.0.0 --port 8000
    ```

-After the application is up, visiting `\doc` will show the swagger of the app.
+After the application is up, visiting `/docs` will show the swagger of the app.

 ## Contributing
 Contributions to 'ICOS Metrics Export to Prometheus' are welcome.
 If you have suggestions for improvements or bug